grafana/business-links/docs/sources/_index.md

 ## Features

-- **External Links**: Connect to external tools, documentation, or websites directly from the panel.
+- **External links**: Connect to external tools, documentation, or websites directly from the panel.
-- **Dashboard Navigation**: Quickly jump to other Grafana dashboards for a cohesive monitoring experience.
+- **Dashboard navigation**: Jump to other Grafana dashboards for a cohesive monitoring experience.
-- **Dynamic Dropdowns**: Utilize interactive dropdown menus to filter data or trigger actions, enhancing user control and flexibility.
+- **Dynamic dropdowns**: Use interactive dropdown menus to filter data or trigger actions.

-Ideal for teams needing centralized access to diverse resources, the Business Links panel boosts productivity and simplifies navigation in Grafana environments.
+The Business Links panel is ideal for teams that need centralized access to diverse resources.
+It boosts productivity and simplifies navigation in Grafana environments.

 {{< video-embed src="/media/docs/grafana/panels-visualizations/business-links/links-demo.mp4" >}}